DiMarzioBian/LightGCN/README.md

 # LightGCN-pytorch

-This is a Pytorch implementation of SIGIR'20 paper [LightGCN: Simplifying and Powering Graph Convolution Network for Recommendation](https://arxiv.org/abs/2002.02126):
+This is an unofficial Pytorch implementation of SIGIR'20 paper [LightGCN: Simplifying and Powering Graph Convolution Network for Recommendation](https://arxiv.org/abs/2002.02126):

 Current under construction.